Newsflash – it's tough to manage your launch.

 ..But Keep It Safe!

 5. And when it’s all done, Evernote is the ultimate archive for all your content (including the spontaneous notes we leave for each other!) – done without lifting a finger.
 It’s just all there (and searchable) for post-launch analysis, and (who are we kidding) swiping for next time!

-And – special bonus – Evernote integrates directly with Skitch, the application I used to quickly clip and annotate these screen shots.
+And – special bonus – Evernote integrates directly with Skitch, the application I used to quickly clip and annotate the screen shots.
 How can it get any better?!

 How do you use Evernote?
 I love hearing how people put Evernote into their workflow – please comment and tell us how you do it.

-Holy mother Karen – I'm all ready jumping on that bandwagon.
+Holy mother Karen – I'm already jumping on that bandwagon.
 This is the second Karen I've featured as a guest contributor on this site…and here's just a little bit about her: